kvjmistry/NueXSec/README.md

 The module is a simple method to create a structured data products in an intiutive manner and links important information like the reconstructed and true quantities, such that the end user does not need to run any reco-true matching code prior to analysis.

-Be sure that you add NueXSecModules to your CMakeLists.txt before building with larsoft and then build with `mrb i`.
+Be sure that you add NueXSec to your CMakeLists.txt before building with larsoft and then build with `mrb i`.

-*For First Time Use assuming  MRB is available*
+## Larsoft Modules
+To compile:

-You can simply do: `source ana_setup_script.sh`.
-This cleans and builds both the larsoft repository (where the libraries live) and the analysis scripts.
+The TPCObject libraries are located in the xsecAna directory.
+You can compile these libraries by doing: `source compile_xsecAna.sh`.
+This cleans and builds both the larsoft repository (where the libraries live).
 This **does not** build your release of larsoft! - You will still have to do an `mrb i` or `make install` as normal in your larsoft build dir if you want to work with any larsoft products/modules.

-If you plan to do development of the analysis scripts (stand-alone C++ code), then simply build either of the `xsecAna` and `scripts` repositories by hand or run `source update_libraries.sh`.
-This ensures that the libraries are up-to-date, copied to all analysis directories, and all the c++ code is freshly built.

-If you ever change any of the classes in `/xsecAna/` be sure to `source update_libraries.sh` again to build and update the libraries in `/scripts` and `/python`.
-With the last update to my Makefile, if you are on the GPVM or on a device with SIP (system integrity protection) disabled, then ROOT should be able to find the libraries located in `xsecAna`.
-If this is not the case for you, simply copy the relevant libraries and ROOTMAP to the `scripts` repository.
-You'll need to do this any time you make a change to the library files.

-##Larsoft Moduels
 The total package is currently composed of three modules:

 1. Reco-true matching module - this module constructed the "MC Ghosts".